Nicolai-Electronics/tanmatsu-launcher/components/esp_hosted/docs/esp32_p4_function_ev_board.md

 It is always good to use `esp_wifi_remote` as it provides all the Wi-Fi config and a wrapper abstraction layer.
 But you can also evaluate without using it.

+> [!IMPORTANT]
+> Co-processor selection is done by wifi-remote.
+Ensure the correct
+> co-processor chip is selected in `Component config` -> `Wi-Fi
+> Remote` -> `choose slave target`.
+The target selected will affect
+> the ESP-Hosted transport options and default GPIOs used.

 ### 3.2.
 Configuring Defaults

 Edit the `sdkconfig.defaults.esp32p4` file such that, it would have following content: